Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 The engine dynamically links with the user's game code.
 The build system for the engine is built in a manner such that it is not opinionated about the structure of the user's game code.

-This choice was made in able to enforce a seperation of concerns between the engine and the user's game code.
-The engine is responsible for rendering, and the user's game code is responsible for game logic.
-The engine is not responsible for the user's game logic, and the user's game logic is not responsible for rendering.
-This seperation of concerns allows for the user to build their game in any way they see fit, and to use any libraries that they may need.
+This choice was made in able to enforce a seperation of concerns in development, and allow for the reusability of the engine.
+This was used a large amount of development.
+For example, the testing suite for the engine is built as a "game" that is linked with the engine, and run as a seperate executable, whereas development of the voxel rendering system was debugged in a seperate "game" that was linked with the engine.

 By setting up this system early in the processs, it has pushed for a more modular design of the engine.
 In order to create a demo, the engine would have to provide a series of abstractions to build the demo on top of.
 This has manifested via the creation of thing like the `raxel_voxel_world_t`, and `raxel_input_manager_t` abstractions.